MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-separate-subnet-in-vnet.md

 monikerRange: '>=sc-om-2019'
 ---

-# Create a separate subnet in a VNet
+# Create a separate subnet in a VNet for Azure Monitor SCOM Managed Instance (preview)

 This article describes how to create a separate subnet in a VNet for a SCOM Managed Instance and enable NAT gateway on SCOM Managed Instance subnet.